attarmehran/Data-Driven-ST-MPC/README.md

 ## Running
 1- Download [CORA release 2022](https://tumcps.github.io/CORA/) and [MPT3 release 2022](https://www.mpt3.org/)

-2- Add CORA and MPT folder and subfolders to the Matlab (in this work, [MATLAB R2021-a has been used](https://www.mathworks.com/products/new_products/release2021a.html)) path.
+2- Add CORA and MPT folder and subfolders to the Matlab (in this work, [MATLAB R2021-a](https://www.mathworks.com/products/new_products/release2021a.html)has been used) path.

 3- Add the repo folder and subfolders to the Matlab path.